-Note that our double copy proposal does not fix massess or coefficients of curvature corrections, but these can be constrained by imposing simplicity of the soft limits, as we illustrate in the end of section \ref{soft}.
+Note that our double copy prescription does not fix massess or coefficients of curvature corrections, but these can be constrained by imposing simplicity of the soft limits, as we illustrate in the end of section \ref{soft}.
 It would also be interesting to relate our results to those recently obtained in flat space \cite{Bittermann:2022nfh} using the methods recently developed in \cite{Hillman:2021bnk}.

 Finally, it is important to extend the techniques of this paper to more realistic models by considering different worldsheet integrands encoding more general interactions and the breaking of conformal symmetry by inflation \cite{Cheung:2007st,Green:2020ebl,Pajer:2020wxk}.
-Moreover inflationary three-point correlators can be obtained by giving a small mass to one of the legs of a four-point function in de Sitter (proportional to the slow-roll parameter) and then taking a soft limit \cite{Creminelli:2003iq,Arkani-Hamed:2015bza,Kundu:2015xta}.
+Moreover inflationary three-point correlators can be obtained by giving a small mass to one of the legs of a four-point function in de Sitter space (proportional to the slow-roll parameter) and then taking a soft limit \cite{Creminelli:2003iq,Assassi:2012zq,Arkani-Hamed:2015bza,Kundu:2015xta,Shukla:2016bnu}.
 Our results in section \ref{soft} should be useful in this regard.

-We thank Paul McFadden, Allic Sivaramakrishnan, and Fei Teng for useful discussions.
+We thank Paul McFadden, Ashish Shukla, Allic Sivaramakrishnan, and Fei Teng for useful discussions.
 CA, HG, and AL are supported by the Royal Society via a PhD studentship, PDRA grant, and a University Research Fellowship, respectively.
 JM is supported by a Durham-CSC Scholarship.
 RLJ acknowledges the Czech Science Foundation - GA\v{C}R for financial support under the grant 19-06342Y.